Giibbzziiee/WebDesign/README.md

 # WebDesign
  Intro to Web Design MART-341
-// This is my root repository for my Intro to Web Design course.
+This is my root repository for my Intro to Web Design course.
 You can find my assignment folders inside.
-Thanks for visiting!//
+Thanks for visiting!
+My next page is at https://www.github.com/Giibbzziiee/WebDesign/Assignment1